 Check out Custom Homeschool Curriculum if you want to learn more about “learning styles.”
 There are easy to use tests and lots of good ideas here.
 Sign up for her helpful newsletters.

 Starfall is the only site I’ve ever found that actually teaches children to read.
 I like how the site is organized for ease of use.
 They teach reading using phonics, and the voice pronouncing the sounds is clear and concise.
 The book sets are an amazing bargain!
 It was voted #1 on Homeschool.com‘s list of 100 best educational sites.
 Highly recommended!

 Education Creations – If you are looking for top notch free work sheets to use with your students, home-schooler or for summer review, this is the place to go.
 I like the site because it is easy to navigate and the downloads are simple.
 Plus the creative worksheets are great learning tools.

-This is a good site for math and reading.
+Math and Reading Help has an excellent blog, free math and reading games and specific help in math and reading.
 This site was created by a cooperative of concerned individuals dedicated to helping children, parents and teachers find appropriate educational information on the web.